beetbox/beets/docs/reference/cli.rst

 database with the new values.
 By default, files will be renamed according to their new metadata; disable this with ``-M``.

+To perform a "dry run" an update, just use the ``-p`` (for "pretend") flag.
+This will show you all the proposed changes but won't actually change anything on disk.

 stats
 -----
 ::